 Even though your bank pays your taxes you are still liable for the taxes.
 This way you know that your bank or mortgage company isn't paying your taxes and you should call them.
 Your bank or mortgage company also receives delinquent notices.

-WHY DO I HAVE TO PAY INTEREST IF MY BANK OR MORTGAGE COMPANY DID PAY THE TAXES?
+WHY DO I HAVE TO PAY INTEREST IF MY BANK OR MORTGAGE COMPANY DID NOT PAY THE TAXES ON TIME?

 Everyone has to pay interest if the taxes are not paid on time.
 This is a State law, however, if your bank or mortgage company doesn't pay your taxes on time, they are responsible for the interest due.
 Always check your statement from the bank.